 Stop By Portland’s Peculiarium

-Relocating in January of 2020, the Peculiarium is located in none other than Portland.
+Relocating in January of 2020, the Peculiarium is another one of those attractions in Portland Oregon that you should see.
 This unique spot features paintings, sculptures, historical oddities, urban legend celebrations and so much more.
 Opened in 2011, admission to the museum is $5 or you can dress up in your best costume and (at the discretion of that day’s cashier) you may just get in for free.
 There aren’t necessarily scary elements in this museum, but it does contain adult themes so we recommend checking out their website before you head here with the kids.

 The Oregon Vortex is a roadside attraction located in Gold Hill.
 Best known for its optical illusions, it is also well known for its spooky history.
 According to their website “The Phenomena that gives The Oregon Vortex its name are evident throughout the entire area.
 Nowhere in the circle do you normally stand erect.
 Inevitably the visitor assumes a posture that inclines toward magnetic north.”
 Built in 1904, the House of Mystery was originally an Assay Office (an office to test the purity of metals.)
 Legend has it that Native Americans horses refused to enter the area when prompted to, and the area has always had a history of reported “unusual conditions.”